Zucchini Muffins

 Shredding Zucchini for Muffins

-If you’re new to baking with zucchini, you might be wondering how to prep the zucchini for the muffin batter.
+If you’re new to making baked goods with zucchini, you might be wondering how to prep the zucchini for the muffin batter.

 It’s super simple: